Felice Maniero

-Felice Maniero (born 2 September 1954) is a former Italian crime boss who was the head of the Mala del Brenta, a criminal organisation based in the region of Veneto throughout the 1980s and 1990s.
+Felice Maniero (born 2 September 1954) is a former Italian crime boss who was the head of the Mala del Brenta, a criminal organization based in the region of Veneto throughout the 1970s and 1990s.
 His nickname is Faccia d'Angelo ("Angel Face").

 Early life

 Maniero was born in Campolongo Maggiore.
 At the age of three, his family moved to Turin where his father worked as a test driver at Fiat.
 In 1964 they returned to Campolongo Maggiore, where they bought a restaurant, which soon became a meeting point for the local mafia.

 Maniero's criminal career began in his adolescence, when he helped his paternal uncle, Renato, with cattle thefts.
 He later conducted robberies of jewelry stores.
 Maniero gained accomplices and eventually transformed his gang into a full-fledged mafia organization.
 His gang robbed up to two billion lire from the Venice Casino and the Marco Polo Airport where 170 kg of gold was being shipped.